Nutrition

 • Protein: 17 grams

-A pack of Pete's low-carb pasta.
+A red box of Pete's low-carb spaghetti

 via Pete's